 I like to say Sauce is "social."
 At the heart of all these features is the idea that you should be able to use them for any public activity, not just your own.
 This makes it a great tool for seeing what the best in the world are capable of and for comparing your efforts to your friends and frenemies.
 While some other 3rd party tools focus on the training and planning aspects of strava, Sauce is aimed at providing ubiquitous access to all activities.
 It's the Eric Raymond of strava extensions, if you'll permit the very nerdy reference.

 Active users have increased over the years.
-For quite a while there were just a few hundred users, but usage has grown to over 20,0000 and continues to surge.
+For quite a while there were just a few hundred users, but usage has grown to over 30,000 and counting.
 Reviews have been pretty great and I've enjoyed working on this project more in recent times.

 So if you think you might like a Sauced up strava experience, give it a try.
 If you'd like to help me work on this project more, please consider becoming a patron, which gives you access to bonus content and better support.